 My two-week Italian adventure began with a work trip to Milan.
-After our event was over, we had a day to spare before driving up to Lake Como (coming soon!).
+After our event was over, we had a day to spare before driving up to Lake Como, Italy.
 My colleague had studied abroad in Florence and I had visited for a day with my family about 15 years ago when we were staying in Tuscany, but it had been too long for both of us.
-We looked up train times and the next morning, we were off on our day trip!
+We looked up train times and the next morning, we were off on our epic day trip to beautiful Florence!

 We knew what train we wanted to take and bought our tickets at the Milano Centrale train station.
 Lesson learned: the price goes up quite a bit day-of.
 There was also not two seats next to each other, but we managed to at least be in the same car.